microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 You have a requirement to deploy a new SQL Server on Azure Virtual Machine to migrate a SQL Server database.
 To deploy this virtual machine you need to meet the following requirements:

-- You need to do your testing on Windows Server 2022 and SQL Server 2022 Standard Edition.
+- You need to do your testing on Windows Server 2022 and SQL Server 2022 Developer Edition.
 - The Azure VM must support at minimum 4 vCores and 32Gb of RAM and use the E5-series.
 - The application has the following storage requirements:
     - The database files must be stored on a separate disk from the operating system.
     - Tempdb must be stored on the local SSD drive for Azure VM.
     - The database files require at minimum 512Gb storage to account for growth (Note: the database uses to verify the scenario is only 1Gb in size but is only used a test).
-    - The database files must be stored on a disk that supports a max of 7K IOPS, and a max of 250Mb throughput.
+    - The database files must be stored on a disk that supports a max of 7K IOPS, and a max of 400Mb throughput.
-    - The transaction log requires 512Gb max storage and requires 2K max IOPS and 150Mb max throughput.
+    - The transaction log requires 128Gb max storage and requires 500 max IOPS and 100Mb max throughput.
 - You must choose a VM size and storage configuration for the least cost possible while meeting all the other requirements.
     - Note: As you use the SQL storage config assistant you wil need do the following:
     - Provide enough storage to meet your IOPS and throughput requirements even though you need only 1TB.
 Use 2 disks at 1TB to get the storage IOPS and throughput you need.
     - You will see a warning that the VM size doesn't support the max IOPS and throughput required.
 So you need to cancel out of this and go back and choose a different VM size.
 Note: If you stayed with this choice you would be capped on IOPS and throughput that is less than what is required.
     - Our app only needs 4 cores so we don't want to have to overpay for cores to get the I/O performance we need.
 Our choices now become:
         - E8-4ds_v5 - A constrained core that gives us the IOPS we need and more.
 The IOPS and throughput for this size is based on E8ds_v5.
 This doc page shows IOPS and throughput will work: https://learn.microsoft.com/en-us/azure/virtual-machines/edv5-edsv5-series.
 The portal shows this as ~689.12 per month.
+Since we are using Developer Edition we are not saving money on the SQL License but if we used Std or EE we would because we are only paying for 4 vCores but get the I/O performance of 8 vCores.
-        - E4bds_v5 - This size is alot less expensive and meets our requirements for IOPS and throughput : https://learn.microsoft.com/en-us/azure/virtual-machines/edv5-edsv5-series.
-The portal shows this as ~344.56 per month.
-Note: If you choose this option you may get a warning that the VM size may cap throughput of the disk sizes you have chosen but it should still meet the requirements of the workload.
-You can ignore this warning or you can pick the constrained core size to ensure there won't be any issues but you pay more per month.
+        - E4bds_v5 - This size is less expensive and meets our requirements for IOPS but NOT throughput: https://learn.microsoft.com/en-us/azure/virtual-machines/edv5-edsv5-series so this isn't an option unless we re-evaluate the workload to see if the throughput is really needed.
 - The SQL Server instance requires the following configuration:
     - MAXDOP = # of cores from the VM
     - Instant File Initialization enabled.